sagemath/trac_to_gh/DBSchema .md

+## Schema for the trac database

 I think these are all of the relevant tables for ticket queries (and possibly some extra ones).

  * system
   * name text (pk)